rust-lang/rfcs/text/0000-cfg-attribute-in-tuple-type.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-I believe this change is relatively self-contained, though I do believe it's worth continuing to look for additional places where support for cfg-attributes makes sense to add.
+I believe this change is relatively self-contained, though I also think it's worth continuing to look for additional places where support for cfg-attributes makes sense to add.
 Conditional compilation is very important, especially in some domains, and requiring workarounds and additional boilerplate to support it is not ideal.